Oddsor/realworld-clj/README.md

 [1]: https://github.com/technomancy/leiningen

-## Developing (using OSX)
+## Getting started developing (using OSX)

 Assuming that Brew is installed and using VS Code

 1. Install leiningen (`brew install leiningen`)
 2. Install Calva addon for VS Code
 3. Open folder in VSCode
-4. Run command "Calva: Start a Project REPL and Connect"
+4. Run command "Calva: Start a Project REPL and Connect".
+Select "leiningen" profile
+5. REPL should be running!
+Type `(start)` to boot up the web server.

+To start making changes to the code, go to the "src/clj/realworld_clj/core.clj" file, which is the main entrypoint in the application.

 ## Running